 F.Coldewey, Board, 400 x 160cm, Plywood, Acrylic, Art in public spheres, Lichtparcours Braunschweig, EXPO 2000

-During his first visit to Braunschweig the artist asked himself how this invitation had come about.
-Not an unimportant question since Fritz Balthaus works usually transport the concrete and constructive background of art itself.
-This will also happen in Braunschweig, but in a new manner.
-For the first time the poeple who are responsible for the artist path from his Berlin studio to Braunschweig will become the focus of interest.
+During his first stay in Braunschweig, the artist wondered how the invitation had come about.
+Not a question of an incidental nature, since Fritz Balthaus' works usually convey the concrete and constructive environment of art itself.
+In Braunschweig, this should also happen, but in a new way, because for the first time such persons come into view who are responsible for the way from the artist's Berlin studio to Braunschweig.

-Name 1 and 2: During the penultimate art fair "Art Forum Berlin" the artist F.Coldewey recommended the gallerist T.Taubert, from Düsseldorf, to visit the artist's Berlin studio.
-Fritz Balthaus has been working with T.Taubert ever since and has put up a light-installation in the rooms of his gallery.
+Names 1 and 2: On the occasion of the art fair "art forum berlin" the artist F.Coldewey recommended a visit to the Düsseldorf gallery owner T.Taubert to the Berlin studio of the artist Balthaus.
+Since then Fritz Balthaus has been working with T.Taubert and set up a light installation in the rooms of the Taubert Gallery.

-Name 3 and 4: G.Zey, an artist from Berlin, recommended the artist's work to the Wiesbaden curator G.Hafemann because he was preparing an exhibition with the theme of "light" at the Wiesbaden Art Society.
-Fritz Balthaus later on contributed an installation for this exhibition in the rooms of the Nassau Art Society.
+Names 3 and 4: The Berlin artist G.Zey recommended the work of the artist to the Wiesbaden curator G.Hafemann.
+Since the latter was preparing an exhibition on the subject of light at the Wiebadener Kunstverein, Fritz Balthaus later contributed an installation in the rooms of the Nassauischer Kunstverein.

-Name 8,9, and 10: G.Auer and M.Schwarz are members of the board of trustees of the exhibition project "Lichtparcours" together with J.M.Armleder, H.-P.Conrady and J.-P.Bordaz.
-They nominated artists and dicided which artists would be invited.
-They also decided which artists would be invited.
-They also decided on an invitation.
+Names 8,9 and 10: G.Auer and M.Schwarz belong to the board of trustees of the exhibition project "Lichtparcours", in which J.M.Armleder, H.-P.Conrady and J.-P.Bordaz also nominate artists and decide on artists to be invited.
+They also decide to invite Fritz Balthaus to Braunschweig.